ldziedziul/matterbook/README.md

     mm_username: other.bot.name # (Optional)
 ```

-**Important!** Be aware that after each run matterbook.yml will be updated with new extended(long-lived) access token

 ## Run ##
 Run `./matterbook-run.sh` to start matterbook in current terminal.
 If you want to start matterbook in the background use `./matterbook-start.sh`